 While exciting adventures and breathtaking views await travelers this 2018, the ongoing flu season would also want to join for a ride.
+And undoubtedly, this flu season will negatively impact the travel industry.
 According to the latest Update from the Centers for Disease Control and Prevention (CDC), this year marks the most number of people affected by influenza throughout the United States since 2009 – killing 37 children and affecting 74,562 more people, majority of whom are senior citizens and baby boomers.

 Yes – everyone is at risk.
 Even generally healthy individuals aren’t exempted.